The Code of Academic Integrity

 Section 6: Appeals

-After a decision has been confirmed by the relevant dean or designee, the respondent may submit a written petition of appeal to Student Rights & Responsibilities within five (5) business days of the outcome.
+(a) A Respondent found in violation of this Code as a result of an Academic Integrity Panel and sanctioned by the applicable dean or designee may submit a written appeal to Student Rights & Responsibilities within five (5) business days of being notified of the outcome.

-2. There is new and relevant information that was unavailable at the time of the proceeding, with reasonable diligence and effort that could materially affect the outcome.
+2) There is new and relevant information that was unavailable at the time of the proceeding, with reasonable diligence and effort that could materially affect

-Appeals will be reviewed by the Provost or a designee.
-The Provost or a designee will then make a decision on the appeal, based on the appeal petition and the reports of the AIP and the relevant dean or designee.
-The appeal decision of the Provost will typically be rendered and provided to the instructor of record and the respondent within 10 business days of the appeal materials being received by the Provost.
+(c) Appeals will be reviewed by the Provost & Executive Vice President for Academic Affairs or a designee.
+The Provost or a designee will then decide on the appeal, based on the written appeal and the reports of the AIP and the relevant dean or designee.
+The appeal decision of the Provost will typically be rendered and provided to the instructor of record and the respondent within ten (10) business days of the appeal materials being received by the Provost.

 Back to Top